spoddutur/spark-notes/hadoop-map-reduce-vs-spark.md

 - The initial motivation behind Spark
 - Why it evolved successfully as a strong contnder to MapReduce
 - Why is Spark orders of magnitude faster than traditional Hadoop’s map-reduce system
-- An overview of Spark application running in cluster and
+- An overview of Spark application running in cluster

 ## 4. Appendix:
 ### 4.1 Corona - An attempt to make up for the downsides of MapReduce and improve CPU Utilization